tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 ```

 With --use-conda option, the pipeline will create environments to run rules based on .yaml files in env/.
 The --use-singulairty option applies only to DFilter peak caller.
-The singularity container holds a virtual environment of Ubuntu with DFilter installed.
+The singularity container which holds a virtual environment of Ubuntu with DFilter was no longer available due to the hub site being down.
+The image has been saved and put into a shared enviroment and called explicitly in the src/peakcalling.smk file.

 Note that the pipeline assumes that there is the following three files available at the location where the pipeline is executed: